mdhaldane/mdhaldane.github.io/_pages/about.md

 **Master of Arts, *Global Business Journalism***

 - **Global Trade Leader Scholarship** from the [Hinrich Foundation](https://www.hinrichfoundation.com)
+- **Best Thesis:** *English financial media and the relationship to equity movements in China: A case study of the Shanghai-Hong Kong Stock Connect Program*
-- Awarded best thesis for examining the impact of English-language news media on the opening on of the Shanghai-Hong Kong Stock Connect
+  - A study examining the relationship between English financial news media and investment in Mainland China during the opening of the Shanghai-Hong Kong Stock Connect using coverage of the event over the course of 2014 in Reuters and Bloomberg News.

 ### Arizona State University (2010 – 2012)